mcnuttandrew/critical-hci-vis-class/src/index.md

 It is possible that you could do nothing all semester and turn a whole bunch of work at once.
 This is allowed, but discouraged.
 Much in the same way that judges give harsher verdicts before lunch, requiring that the course staff grade a huge amount of submissions during finals week will likely lead to harsher grading.
 There is then, a game theory component to this system: when should you submit so that the grading system is currently least overwhelmed?

-Similarly it is possible that you could not show all semester or engage with class discussion, that is, generally not be a good citizen of the course.
-There will be a negative penalty for this: **-5 points (a quarter of the grade)**.
+Similarly, it is possible that you could not show all semester or engage with the class discussions, that is, generally not be a good citizen of the course.
+There will be a negative penalty for this: **up to -5 points (a quarter of the grade)**.
 We have no interest in taking attendance, but we will be keeping track of who is participating in class discussions.

 Resubmissions of previous works for new grades is allowed and encouraged.
 They will not increase your point total, but will allow you to increase the score on your original work.

 Given the variety of different types of works, there are a variety of different types of grading that are appropriate and necessary.
-Under cutting these are a general policy that you should not be disappointing.
+Undercutting these are a general policy that you should not be disappointing.
 There are many ways to be disappointing.
 For instance, using an AI to generate an essay will be looked upon extremely negatively.
 Depending on the specifics of the infringement this may lead into our academic honesty policy.

 Collaborations are allowed depending on the work.
-For instance, a group project is allowed and points not split, but submitting an interesting paper as a group is not.
+For instance, a group project is allowed and points are not split, but submitting an interesting paper as a group is not.
 The course staff must be informed of the collaboration before the work is turned in.
 If the collaboration is not disclosed, the work will be considered a violation of the academic honesty policy.

 # Policies

 Behavior during class activities All students are expected to maintain professional behavior, according to [the University of Utah Student Code](www.regulations.utah.edu/academics/guides/students/studentRights.html).
 Students should read the Code carefully and know that they are responsible for the content.
-According to Faculty Rules and Regulations, it is the faculty responsibility to enforce responsible classroom behaviors, beginning with verbal warnings and progressing to dismissal from class and a failing grade.
+According to Faculty Rules and Regulations, it is the faculty's responsibility to enforce responsible classroom behaviors, beginning with verbal warnings and progressing to dismissal from class and a failing grade.
 Students have the right to appeal such action to the Student Behavior Committee.

 Cheating is taken very seriously and students must be careful not to collaborate on assignments unless otherwise noted.
 Submissions are routinely checked by the course staff for signs of unauthorized collaboration.
 Any student found cheating will fail the entire course.
 We will adhere by the School of Computing policy on academic misconduct.